 Qualification Breakdown GCSEs 7/A or above in Chemistry, Biology, English and Mathematics.
 Best 8 grades are scored, including required subjects.
-GCE A levels (in one set of AAA with Chemistry at A and one subject from Biology/Human Biology, Mathematics and Physics at A. Only one of Mathematics or Further Mathematics and one of Biology or Human Biology will be considered. exams) Best 3 A levels are scored including the two required subjects.
+GCE A levels (in one set of AAA to include Chemistry and one subject from Biology/Human Biology, Mathematics and Physics at A. Only one of Mathematics or Further Mathematics and one of Biology or Human Biology will be considered. exams) Best 3 A levels are scored including the two required subjects.

-^{} Double Award combined sciences or equivalent at Grade AA / 77 may replace GCSE grades in sciences.
+Double Award combined sciences or equivalent at Grade AA / 77 may replace GCSE grades in sciences.
 Additional Applied Science and Applied Science will not be accepted.
 For a list of approved subjects, see:

-- Scottish qualifications approved subjects
+Scottish qualifications - approved subjects